patlaj/experimental/prycrane/accessibility/afeedback-02-04-en.md

 	<li>websites</li>
 	</ul>

-<h2>How we will use your feedback</h2>
+<h2>What we will do with your feedback<h2>
-We will use your feedback to advance our accessibility efforts.
+<p>We will use your feedback to advance our accessibility efforts.
 Some feedback may be addressed right away, and some may be addressed in the development of our future accessibility plans.
-The feedback we receive and how we take it into consideration will be included in our progress reports, published in the years between accessibility plans.
+The feedback we receive and how we take it into consideration will be included in our progress reports, published in the years between accessibility plans.</p>

-<h2>Confidentiality</h2>
-<p>Your feedback will not be associated with your name.
-We will share it only with those ESDC employees directly involved in advancing our accessibility efforts.</p>
+<h3>Acknowledging your feedback</h3>
+<p>If you make comments through the online questionnaire, you will receive an automatic confirmation that we received them.
+Acknowledging receipt for comments made by other means will take longer.
+We will reply by the same means of communication used to communicate with us.
+Our acknowledgement message will confirm that we have received comments, include our service standard for replying to comments and explain that more complex issues will take more time to solve.</p>
+<h3>Responding and resolving issues</h3>
+<p>We will respond by email to comments received through the online questionnaire or by email within 5 business days.
+Note that finding answers or solutions to more complex issues might take more time.
+If that is the case for your comment(s), we will let you know within 5 business days upon receiving your feedback.</p>
+<h3>Compiling and analyzing feedback</h3>
+<p>We will compile all comments that we receive to analyze them for trends and patterns.
+We will present our analysis and explain the follow-up actions we have taken in our annual progress reports on accessibility and in our future accessibility plans.<p>